dnj/laravel-simple-contact-form/README.md

 The package will automatically register itself.

-After this you can create the `accounts and transactions` table by running the migrations:
+After this you can create the `contacts` table by running the migrations:

 ```bash
 php artisan migrate